-The course "Greeks and Persians" will examine the history of interactions between Greek and Persians cultures in the 6th-4th centuries BCE through the use of ancient texts and archaeological discoveries.
+This course will examine the history of interactions between Greek and Persians cultures in the 6th-4th centuries BCE through the use of ancient texts and archaeological discoveries.
 Frequent competitors in the political arena, Greece and Persia came to represent to the clash of two civilizations, East and West.
 This course will examine the time period when connections and conflicts between Greece and Persia were at their highest: the 6th-4th centuries BCE.
 The primary focus of the course will be historical, political, religious, and cultural aspects of the Persian empire and Greece in the context of the Eastern Mediterranean and the Ancient Near East.
 Additionally, we will also concentrate on iconography most representative of the two entities, their literary heritage, social history as it relates to the notion of the other, as well as such issues as the status and role of women and minorities.
-Fulfills IH-1 requirement or HMST elective.